lancershield/docs/docs/vuln-db/medium/index.md

-# 🟠 Medium Severity
+# 🟡 Medium Severity

-- May result in limited financial impact under specific conditions but usually not catastrophic.

-- Exploitation often requires multiple conditions to align, such as specific user behavior or system state.

-- Might affect functionality or reliability without directly causing fund loss.

-- Could lead to privilege escalation or indirect manipulation if chained with other vulnerabilities.

-- Not easily exploitable on its own, but might be used in multi-step attacks.

-- Fixes are important but may not require immediate emergency response.

-- Often discovered during thorough audits, not immediately obvious in casual reviews.
+## 🧾 Definition:

+- Medium vulnerabilities do not lead to direct loss but can be abused under specific edge cases, impact economic fairness, or weaken system robustness.
+Often involve misconfigurations or incomplete checks.

+## 🔐 Key Characteristics:

+- **Exploitability Requires Context**: Often needs specific timing, user error, or third-party behavior.
+- **Impacts Protocol Fairness or Accuracy**: Affects reward math, staking behavior, or accounting.
-- May degrade user trust if exploited, even if impact is moderate.
+- **Mild Trust Erosion**: Reduces trust if exploited, even if no financial loss occurs.

-- Includes misconfigurations, improper checks, and outdated logic that could become critical over time.

-- Should be prioritized for patching after high severity issues are addressed to reduce compound risk.
+- **Integration Risk**: May break assumptions for dApps, wallets, or external tools.
+- **Inconsistency or Drift**: Causes logic to degrade over time without proper resets or corrections.
+- **Fixable With Minimal Impact**: Usually fixable with a small contract update or config patch.

+## 🚨 Required Response:

+- **Fix Strongly Recommended**: Should be addressed before production, but may be queued if documented.
+- **Add Monitoring or Failsafes**: Track drift or limit access to reduce exposure while patching.
+- **Mention in Public Docs**: If unpatched in production, must be disclosed transparently.